vkhazin/restfulapi-courseware/README.md

 * Application Architects looking to familiarize themselves with micro-service architecture
 * Developers eager to get first hand experience building micro-services
 * Operations looking to automate micro-services deployment and monitoring
-* DevOps eager to jump into the micro-services way of thinking
+* DevOps eager to jump into the modern software delivery mindset

 ## Course's Objectives ##
 * Analyze industry motivation for adopting micro-service architecture